Caipo/Caipo/README.md

-# Hi there, I'm Nick! 👋
+# Welcome to my github.

-Welcome to my GitHub profile!
-I'm passionate about Python, Cryptography, Data and Django.
-Here you'll find a collection of my projects, contributions, and explorations in the world of software development.
+Heres where I publish my collection of random python projects.
+Theres a good varity, so hopfuly you find something you like.

 ## 🚀 Skills and Technologies